fabiohsv-cit/ciandt-components-utilities/README.md

 * applyModelStateMessages(response, defaultMessage)
    - this function checks if the response has a model state and apply the field messages, if it exists, or return a message list to show.
 If it doesn't have a model state return defaultMessage.

+* applyValidationTooltip(scope, element, attrs, ngModel)
+   - this function apply in the element a tooltip to show validation errors.

 2. **Directives**

 * appSlimScroll